 Hypnotherapy for alcohol issues is much quicker!

 I'm not having a go at Alcoholics Anonymous, it's just that most habitual drinkers - even heavy drinkers - don't really need A.A., although there might be a few that will.
-What most habitual drinkers really need, if they just want to cut down their intake of alcohol, is to see a Consultant Hypnotherapist such as myself.
+What most habitual drinkers really need, if they just want to cut down their intake of alcohol, is to see an expert hypnotherapist such as myself who specialises in compulsive habits and addiction issues.

 You see, if you go to A.A. the good people there will probably soon have you thinking that you have "an addictive personality", when all you really have is a compulsive habit.
 They will certainly tell you that you are "addicted to alcohol", when actually no-one is - not even the guys who sleep on the streets and drink Tennants Super.
-They certainly have problems, and it might look for all the world like a drug addiction but in reality it is still a compulsive habit of drinking alcohol.
+They certainly have drink problems, and it might look for all the world like a drug addiction but in reality it is still a compulsive habit of drinking alcohol.
 The people at A.A. will also assure you that your only hope is to quit alcohol completely and forever, and go to A.A. meetings for the rest of your natural life.

 A.A. is a very old treatment model

-To be fair to them, the A.A. approach to drink problems was developed nearly a century ago, when very few people knew anything about the Subconscious mind.
+To be fair to them, the A.A. approach to alcohol problems was developed nearly a century ago, when very few people knew anything about the Subconscious mind.
 Many people still don't, but we hypnotherapists certainly do!
 By the way, your Subconscious mind controls all your habitual behaviours, compulsive or otherwise.
 That's why your conscious decisions - and conscious efforts - to stop doing those things usually makes little difference, however well-meant or sincere.
-Your Subconscious mind knows nothing about those conscious resolutions, or any of the good reasons behind them, until I explain it all to the Subconscious mind during the course of the hypnotherapy session.
+Your Subconscious mind knows nothing about those conscious resolutions, or any of the good reasons behind them... until I explain it all to the Subconscious mind during the course of the hypnotherapy session.

 I just need to cut down a bit